DasWolke/SnowGate/README.md

 ## Configuration
-Create a file named `config.json` in the config directory, you can use the `config.example.json` as an example of what the file should contain:
+Create a file named `config.json`, you can use the `config.example.json` as an example of what the file should contain:

 ```json
 {